sonofeft/Tk_Nosy/docs/quickstart.rst

             or
     Cannot fetch index base URL https://pypi.python.org/simple/

 Certain Python platforms (specifically, versions of Python earlier than 2.7.9) have the InsecurePlatformWarning.
-If you encounter this warning, it is strongly recommended you upgrade to a newer Python version, or that you use pyOpenSSL as described in the OpenSSL / PyOpenSSL section.
+If you encounter this warning, it is strongly recommended you upgrade to a newer Python version, or that you use pyOpenSSL.

 Also ``pip`` may be mis-configured and point to the wrong PyPI repository.
 You need to fix this global problem with ``pip`` just to make python usable on your system.